ESG Indicators – 2025

 ESG Indices

-TEVA – Women in Leadership (TEVAELAS Index) Since 2021
+TEVA – Women in Leadership (TEVAELAS Index) 2021, 2022 and 2023

-Corporate Sustainability Index (ISE B3) 2022/2023 Portfolio
+Corporate Sustainability Index (ISE B3) Portfolio 2022/2023

-2023/2024 Portfolio
+Portfolio 2024/2025

 Great Place to Work Index (IGPTW B3) Portfolio 2022/2023